melisa1026/projects/README.md

 3) Instagram filters: These are some filters I made for Instagram on Spark AR.
 I created functionality in some of the filters using Spark AR's patch editor.
 I also created 2D and 3D models/simple animations for them.

-4) Arduino project: This is an arduino mini car that avoids bumping into walls, created as a school project.
-(Unfortunately not physically built since school went online in the middle of the semester, but the code is completed with a simulation)
+4) Arduino project: This is an Arduino mini car that avoids bumping into walls, created as a school project.
+(Unfortunately it was not physically built since school went online in the middle of the semester, but the code is completed with a simulation)

 5) Animations: This folder contains animations that I made on Procreate and Flipaclip.